Shilpah123/scripts/README.md

 # scripts
 This repo contains scripts written in different languages and not in Python.

+#These scripts fetch employee information from Azure portal.

 #To execute these powershell scripts, you MUST install AD package.
 Open a command prompt and type powershell.